its-Sauce/BTC-Flasher-Tool/README.md

 If you are interested, please contact via Telegram: [@itsSauce](https://t.me/itsSauce)

-I do offer 24 hour trial to serious buyers.
+I do offer 24 hour free trial to serious buyers.